DagaVedant/Fact-Finder-Slack-Bot/README.md

 # Almanac Bot
 ![logo](images/logo.png)

-A Slack bot I made that drops a daily batch of cool info right into your workspace.
-Every digest has a word of the day, a fun fact, something that happened on this day in history, and a quote.
+A Slack bot I made that drops a daily batch of info into your channel.
+Each message has the word of the day, a fun fact, something that happened on this day in history, and a quote.

 ![Project Screenshot](images/screenshot.png)